IsratIJK/Assessment-1-Nagorik/README.md

 ---

+Here's the updated section for **RAG** and **DPO** in the README:

+---

 ## Features

-- Multilingual QA support for Bangla and English.
+- **Multilingual QA support for Bangla and English.**
-- Translation of English datasets to Bangla using Google Translate API.
+- **Translation of English datasets to Bangla** using Google Translate API.
-- Context retrieval using Sentence Transformers and semantic similarity.
+- **Context retrieval using Sentence Transformers and semantic similarity** for relevant context.
-- Answer ranking with Direct Preference Optimization (DPO).
+- **Answer ranking with Direct Preference Optimization (DPO)**: A simple heuristic approach that ranks answers based on the length of the answer.
-- Support for Retrieval-Augmented Generation (RAG) via simplified retrieval methods.
+- **Support for Retrieval-Augmented Generation (RAG)**: Utilizes semantic similarity for simplified retrieval of the most relevant context before answering the question.

 ---